Guide: Your Optimal Free Prize Request in 2026

 Visual of the operation or delivery photo Proves that the prize was indeed activated

-Number of participants or winners involved Gives a credible scale
+Number of participants or winners involved Provides a credible order of magnitude

 Qualitative feedback from employees Helps the partner judge the real interest